View Upcoming Events

 At Stage 1, where most adults are at upon entering adulthood, adults are internally programmed to ensure their safety, comfort, and belonging.
 They fear being unsafe, uncomfortable, and not belonging.
 In this mode, they are dependent thinkers.
 They don’t want to be leaders or tell others what to do, but they are happy to be told what to do.
 Effectively, they are programmed to be “Good Soldiers.”

 At Stage 2, adults change their needs.
 They become internally programmed to ensure they stand out, advance, and get ahead.
-In fact, they are willing to be unsafe, uncomfortable, and not belong to stand out, advance, and get ahead.
+They are willing to be unsafe, uncomfortable, and not belong to stand out, advance, and get ahead.
 In this mode, they are independent thinkers.
 They have self-directed goals related to standing out, advancing, and getting ahead, and they commonly want to step into leadership roles and employ Stage 1 adults to help them accomplish their goals.
 Effectively, they are programmed to be “Progress Makers.”

 Connecting Vertical Development to Adult Developmental Psychology